Hours and Registration

 - Many factors affect the child’s well-being and shall be considered before a child shall be presumed to be physically ill

-- Changes in the child’s general appearance or changes in the child’s behavior may be an indicator that the child’s well-being has been affected
+- Changes in the child’s general appearance or changes in the child’s behaviour may be an indicator that the child’s well-being has been affected

 When a Child Appears Unwell